EdTech design with purpose: why UX, not just content, determines success?

 • Design shapes outcomes.
 Great UX for an EdTech product boosts retention, motivation, and learner progress.

-• Every audience is different: Kids, college students, and adults need tailored experiences.
+• Every audience is different.
+Kids, college students, and adults need tailored experiences.

 • Success = engagement + measurable learning outcomes.